need4swede/Python/README.md

 ### <a href="https://need4swede.github.io/Python/ODIN/doc/index.html">' ODIN - Omniscient Database for Inventory Notation '</a>

-* A modular asset management utility I.T. teams
+* A modular asset management utility for IT teams
 * See documentation for full list of features

 ## License